aln0071/VideoDownloader/README.md

 > **Note:** You won't be knowing exactly how many parts are there for a video.
 So, generate a `` urls.txt `` file that has a greater number of URLs.
 The downloader will automatically handle that.

 > **Note:** You will need JDK for compiling the Java program.
-Feel free to use any other method to the generate the ``urls.txt`` file.
+Feel free to use any other method to generate the ``urls.txt`` file.
 The only thing to remember is that you need to have one URL per line.

 > **Note:** To get the initial URL, inspect your browser's network tab while you are on the webpage containing the video, and look for a request fetching file with ``.ts`` extension.